khoih-prog/Blynk_WiFiNINA_WM/README.md

 ### Contributions and thanks

 1. Thanks to [brondolin](https://github.com/brondolin) to provide the amazing fix to permit input special chars such as **%** and **#** into data fields.
-2. Thanks to [Miguel Alexandre Wisintainer](https://github.com/tcpipchip) for initiating, inspriring, working with, developing, debugging and testing.
+2. Thanks to [Miguel Wisintainer](https://github.com/tcpipchip) for initiating, inspriring, working with, developing, debugging and testing.
 Without that, support to nRF52, especially **U-Blox B302 running as nRF52840**, has never been started and finished.
 See [u-blox nina b](https://github.com/khoih-prog/WiFiNINA_Generic/issues/1) and [ESP32-based U-BLOX NINA W102 running ENC28J60](https://u-blox-ethernet-ninaw.blogspot.com/).
 3. Thanks to [Thor Johnson](https://github.com/thorathome) to test, suggest and encourage to add those new features in [Blynk_WM](https://github.com/khoih-prog/Blynk_WM), such as Default Credentials/Dynamic Params, Configurable Config Portal Title, DRD.
 Now those features are speading fast into libraries having similar functionalities.